bbauska/W3Cx-1of5-CSS.0x/README.md

 Class names must be single words, but you can include digits and dashes as long as the name begins with a letter.
 Note that names are case sensitive.

-To apply a CSS rule to a class, you must precede its name by a period (\".\"), like in the code below:
+To apply a CSS rule to a class, you must precede its name by a period (&ldquo;.&rdquo;), like in the code below:

 ```
 .className {